IIIF/api/source/presentation/4.0/model.md

 ### lookAt
 {: #lookAt}

 It is useful to be able to rotate a light or camera or audio resource such that it is facing another object or point in the Scene, rather than calculating the angles within the Scene's coordinate space.
 This is accomplished with a property called `lookAt`, valid on DirectionalLight, SpotLight, and all Cameras.
-The value of the property is either a PointSelector, a WktSelector, the URI of an Annotation which paints something into the current Scene, or a Specific Resource with a selector identifying a point or region in an arbitrary container.
+The value of the property is either a PointSelector, a WktSelector, the URI of an Annotation which paints something into the current Scene, or a Specific Resource with a selector identifying a point or region in an arbitrary Container.

 If the value is a PointSelector, then the light or camera resource is rotated around the x and y axes such that it is facing the given point.
 If the value is a WktSelector, then the resource should be rotated to face the given region.
 If the value is an Annotation which targets a point via a PointSelector, URI fragment or other mechanism, then the resource should be rotated to face that point.
 If the value is a Specific Resource, the source container for the Specific Resource must be painted into the current Scene, and the Specific Resource selector should identify a point or region in the source container.
 In this case, the light or camera resource should be rotated to face the point or region in the source container where the point or region is located within the current Scene's coordinate space.
 This allows light or camera resources to face a specific 2D point on a Canvas painted into a 3D scene.